 I began tinkering with metal and gems almost 20 years ago.
 I started on one tiny Ikea desk and eventually developed a full-on addiction that led to a total garage studio take-over.
 (Condolences to the hubs)

-One of my hobbies is shamelessly stalking independent lapidary artists all over the globe.
-I tend to spend all my extra cash collecting hand-cut stones.
-I'm also mindful about using green materials when possible -- reclaimed, upcycled, ethically mined -- so most of my pieces fall into the "shop small" category from start to finish.
+Each piece is one-of-a-kind and forged completely by hand.
+My goal is to maintain that delicate balance between fine workmanship and the unique character only true artisan jewelry can possess.
+I shamelessly stalk independent lapidary artists all over the globe and spend all my extra cash collecting their fair trade, hand-cut stones.
+I'm also mindful about using green materials when possible; i.e., reclaimed, upcycled, & ethically mined.
+So most of my pieces fall into the "shop small" category from start to finish.

-Polly Simon // Smithy
+Polly Simon || smithy

 P. S. Artisan Jewelry

 Etsy = PsArtisanJewelry